-The significant though small Drolma Lhakhang Monastery is jam-packed with ancient relics and hidden treasures.
-It’s only 30mins drive southwest of Lhasa and is worth a stop for those interested in Tibetan Buddhism.
+The significant though small Drolma Lhakhang Monastery was built to commemorate eminent monk Atisha from Bangladesh.
+Drolma Lhakhang is only 30mins drive southwest of Lhasa and is worth a stop for those interested in Tibetan Buddhism.
+This monastery is jam-packed with ancient relics and hidden treasures.

 Email response within 0.5~24 hours.